Disproving the normal graph conjecture: Acknowledgements

 \section{Acknowledgements}

 The authors would like to thank G\'abor Simonyi for his insights and sharing his knowledge around this conjecture.
 Our thanks are also due to Seyyed Hosseini, Bojan Mohar and Saeed Rezaei for the interesting discussions concerning their manuscripts.
+We are also very grateful to the anonymous referee for many helpful suggestions which improved the presentation of this paper.